Metagenomic testing for your patients.

 For further information, see Lab Manual

-Ship CSF on dry ice via overnight delivery together with the requisition form.
+Ship sample on dry ice via overnight delivery together with the requisition form.

 Results are available 1-2 weeks after specimen receipt.
 Reports are faxed to your lab as soon as they are available.
 Please contact your lab for results.